garygsw/leetcode-grind/README.md

 # leetcode

-This repository records how I tackle LeetCode questions.
+This repository records my solutions to the LeetCode questions in Python3.